Staying Healthy & Safe

 - TTU Student Disability Services

-Clinical medical service that provides consultation and immunizations for persons who will be traveling in other countries; recommended for students who are studying abroad in non-traditional study abroad locations.
+- TTU TravelMed: Clinical medical service that provides consultation and immunizations for persons who will be traveling in other countries; recommended for students who are studying abroad in non-traditional study abroad locations (areas outside of Western Europe, Australia, and New Zealand).

 - World Health Organization